nextflow-io/nextflow/docs/reference/syntax.md

 ### Feature flag

-A feature flag declaration is an assignment, where the target should be a valid {ref}`feature flag <config-feature-flags>` and the source should be a literal (e.g. number, string, boolean):
+A feature flag declaration is an assignment, where the target should be a valid {ref}`feature flag <config-feature-flags>` and the source should be a literal (i.e. number, string, boolean):

 ```groovy
 nextflow.preview.topic = true